Chart Color Schemes

 Kilburn is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kilburn, one of the most culturally diverse areas in the country, has 58.8% of its population speaking a language other than English at home and 54.0% born overseas.
-Christianity is the main religion in Kilburn, comprising 29.6% of people.
-Islam is overrepresented in Kilburn at 24.8%, significantly higher than Greater Adelaide's average of 3.0%.
+Kilburn has one of the highest levels of cultural diversity in the country, with 58.8% of its population speaking a language other than English at home and 54.0% born overseas.
+Christianity is the dominant religion in Kilburn, comprising 29.6% of the population.
+However, Islam is significantly overrepresented compared to the Greater Adelaide average, making up 24.8% of Kilburn's population.

 Frequently Asked Questions - Diversity